Ghislain Deslandes: Media management

 His research has contributed to the consolidation of a European orientation, especially through his involvement in the activities of EMMA, to media organization studies.
 His initial work presents media management less as a new academic discipline than as a multi-paradigm field of research that challenges the universalist approaches to management science.
 Hence his special interest for the place of ethics, CSR and organizational identity in managing media companies and entertainment businesses.

 Philosophy of management

 Drawing on various sources of continental philosophy his work highlights the fact that ethics in business cannot be taught or understood as any other management "knowledge".

 In the Ancient Greece, the "oikonomos" was not only dedicated to take advantage of existing assets but also to master his/her self and to care for the society as a whole.

-At the Collège international de philosophie, he developed a research program which aimed to extend the efforts made by critical and phenomenological researchers in order to discuss the commonly-held epistemic and political aspects of modern management.
-The program emphasized "the crisis of the foundations faced by management science in its ethical/philosophical aims", a crisis that can be defined as desaffectio societatis, and which seems to affect managers more and more.
+At the Collège international de philosophie, he developed a research program which aimed to extend the efforts made by researchers in order to discuss the commonly held epistemic and political aspects of modern management.
+The program emphasized "the crisis of the foundations faced by management science in its ethical/philosophical aims", a crisis that can be defined as desaffectio societatis, and which seems to concern managers more and more.